hiddenswitch/Spellsource/README.md

 You had failures in `testRandomMassPlay`, the fuzzer for Spellsource.
 These are real issues.

-> I receive an error from `fastlane` for the `gradle distIOS` command: `(<unknown>): found unexpected end of stream while scanning a quoted scalar at line 1 column 1`

-Log into Apple using `fastlane spaceauth` and paste the new session into [unityclient-build.env](secrets/spellsource/unityclient-build.env).

 > I uploaded to Steam, but I do not see the build.

 Visit the [Steam partner's page](https://partner.steamgames.com/apps/builds/987160) and promote the build.